How to secure your home

 13. Beware of door-to-door scams

 It’s a fairly common scam for wannabe cat burglars to pose as either a salesperson or a worker, like an electrician or plumber.
 This scheme is an easy way for criminals to scout the home for a future burglary, or even snatch some items while they are in the house.
-Sometimes there may be two of them working in tandem — one will distract you by discussing their services, while another robs the house.
-One will take you to one room or even outside to discuss their services, while another robs the house.
+Sometimes there may be two of them working in tandem — one will distract you by discussing their services, while another steals items from the house.
 In summary, be careful who you let in.

 14. Hide your keys in the right spot